Dragon-Chicken/Simple-Discord-Bot/README.md

 ![image](https://user-images.githubusercontent.com/70321204/231113817-1ef2e7f5-2d6b-4b24-8dbf-cf4f53eff73a.png)

 # What can it do
-1. Has a BrainF**k interpreter
-2. Tells jokes
+1. Tells jokes
-3. Says hello
+2. Says hello
-4. Rolls a dice
+3. Rolls a dice
-5. Says whatever you want it to
+4. Says whatever you want it to

 # Commands
 !roll -- rolls a dice